 (Whoops—all the original documents and studies refer to this as a “dyke” and it’s only recently that the Canadian Press Stylebook preferred spelling “dike” has come into official use.)

-There was a metre deep flood in 1925, and a knee-deep flood in 1944.
+There was a meter deep flood in 1925, and a knee-deep flood in 1944.
 For that one a B-25 was called in from Whitehorse to drop bombs on the ice jam.
 This accomplished nothing.

 The BIG one came in 1979.
 Most of the floods are caused by ice jams rather than just high water.
 In ’79 three rivers jammed all at once.
 The river backed up and water rushed back to the town all the way up to Sixth Avenue, which is why we bought a house on Seventh.